Hazardous waste is handled by the Environmental Health Department, which is different from the Office of Sustainability.

 Visit the VSQG webpage for details.

-If you do not qualify for the VSQG program:
+If your business does not qualify for the VSQG program:

-If your business generates more than 100 kilograms of hazardous waste per month, you will need to find the appropriate commercial hazardous waste management company (information provided by the San Mateo County Environmental Health Department) to handle your material.
-Companies that provide this service may be found in the yellow pages or by contacting the County's hazardous waste department at 650–363–4718.
+If your business generates more than 100 kilograms of hazardous waste per month, you will need to find the appropriate commercial hazardous waste management company.

 Universal Waste Regulations